dComm Index™ Methodology

 Weighting: 20%

-Share of page one organic results (weighted by keyword volume and rank)
+Share of page 1 organic results

-Variability of Organic SOV
+Variability of organic search

-Average Rank of Top SKU
+Average rank of top SKU

-Average rank of top brand result
+Average rank of top brand result for top category term

-Consistency of Top Rank
+Consistency of top rank

-Price
+Price & Economics

 Weighting: 15%

-Brand Value
+Brand value

 Average buy box price